infinum/eightshift-coding-standards/README.md

 [![Latest Stable Version](https://poser.pugx.org/infinum/wp-coding-standards/v/stable)](https://packagist.org/packages/infinum/wp-coding-standards)
 [![License](https://poser.pugx.org/infinum/wp-coding-standards/license)](https://packagist.org/packages/infinum/wp-coding-standards)

-This is a version of [Infinum WordPress Coding Standards](https://handbook.infinum.co/books/wordpress) for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).
+This package is a version of [Infinum WordPress Coding Standards](https://handbook.infinum.co/books/wordpress) for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).
+The intention is to have a unified code across the WordPress projects, and to help with the code review.

-## Setup
+## Installation

+First, make sure that you have [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) installed.

+Then you can install the additional coding standards using Composer:

-1. `composer require infinum/wp-coding-standards`
+`composer require infinum/wp-coding-standards`

-2. Run the following command to run the standards checks:
+Run the following command to run the standards checks:

 ```
 vendor/bin/phpcs --standard=vendor/infinum/wp-coding-standards .